I’m a talker. And I think I’m hilarious. I dream up about 50 funny things to say A MINUTE!

 Operative words being “should have.”

 You know when someone with dark hair robs a bank and goes on the lam and they dye their hair so NO ONE WILL EVER RECOGNIZE THEM?
 And they won’t stand out at all now that their hair is a colour that CANNOT BE FOUND IN NATURE?
-Or in mob movies, where there’s one guywho tries to go all Hollywood and he dyes his hair “blonde”?
+Or in mob movies, where there’s one guy3 who tries to go all Hollywood and he dyes his hair “blonde”?
 Or my grandmother, who is Lebanese and (presumably) has black hair and whose main desire in life is apparently to be a blonde so she keeps trying to dye her hair “blonde”?

 Aside from if you pour a bottle of peroxide onto your hair à la Ponyboy Curtis, or if you know that Jose guy who does celebrity hair,4 chances are you’re not going to get blonde (or in my case, rich brown with coppery undertones) in any of those cases.
 No. You are going to get a surreal orangish colour that is just—weird.5